Murketh/node-basic-restserver/README.md

 # Webserver + REST server

-Remember to run `npm install` to install all the modules and dependencies.
+Remember to run `npm install` to install all the node modules and dependencies.